Guatemala: Design as Development

-This project took place within the department of Urban Mobility in the Municipality of Guatemala.
-Urban Mobility are responsible for the planning and designing “the worm” as locals call the Transmetro, Guatemala City’s first mass transit system which is a local variance of the Bus Rapid Transit (BRT) concept.
-This office is also shared with the department of Urban Planning, who have recently published Guatemala 2020, the city’s first transit orientated development plan.
+The project took place within the department of Urban Mobility in the Municipality of Guatemala, which is responsible for planning and designing “the worm” as locals call the Transmetro, Guatemala City’s first mass transit system which is a local variation of the Bus Rapid Transit (BRT) concept.

 The purpose of the bicycle network is to offer users a complete door-to-door mode of transport that will compete with the private vehicle by connecting with popular origins and destinations in the city.
 However the network is also being envisioned as a mass transit feeder system, connecting with public transit interchanges.